 Another challenge was hiring the first couple of team members.
 I was so used to doing everything myself so delegating work to others was difficult at first.
 Straight away, however, you notice a huge jump in productivity.
 Things that took a week before could be done in a day.
 I had to rejig things a little, but then the ball got rolling (down a steep hill) and so I started to make some important hiring decisions, which are now paying off, particularly from a culture-fit point of view.

 On a more personal level, the most challenging thing is learning to switch off.
 I’m absolutely terrible at it but the lines between work and pleasure are so blurred at the moment.
-Usually when you switch off, you’re doing something you’d rather be doing than work.
+Usually, when you switch off, you’re doing something you’d rather be doing than work.
 But, for me, there isn’t anything I’d rather be doing right now.
 I work with great people, I meet some of the most ambitious business owners every day and each day is different – what more can I ask for?
 I know it probably sounds ridiculous, but right now I am exactly where I want to be, doing what I want to do and feeling like I am in the midst of creating something very special.

 I’m a dreamer by nature.
 I truly believe that if you can think about it you can do it.
-There’s a few different avenues that we could take but, for me, the dream is to offer a completely integrated solution – a one-stop-shop if you will.
+There are a few different avenues that we could take but, for me, the dream is to offer a completely integrated solution – a one-stop-shop if you will.
 We have a few things in the pipeline – I won’t say too much but there are exciting times ahead!
 Our first week of trading was a huge success, trading upwards of £60k worth of invoice financing.
 The only way is up for Funding Invoice!